CottageLabs/scoss/docs/DEV.md

 ## Entry Points

-In the root of the project are four HTML files, which can be used for testing:
+In the root of the project are HTML files, which can be used for testing:

-* doaj.html - a page set up for developers, with all unminified dependencies included, which renders the DOAJ report
-* romeo.html - a page set up for developers, with all unminified dependencies included, which renders the Sherpa/Romeo report
+* [service].html - a page set up for developers, with all unminified dependencies included, which renders the service's report
-* doaj_build.html - a page set up to demonstrate deployment of the software using the compiled assets, which renders the DOAJ report.
-* romeo_build.html - a page set up to demonstrate deployment of the software using the compiled assets, which renders the Sherpa/Romeo report.
+* [service]_build.html - a page set up to demonstrate deployment of the software using the compiled assets, which renders the service's report.